 You can even apply aloe vera topically as it can help soothe the skin with its anti-inflammatory responses.
 Do not apply too much of it.
-Make sure to discuss how to apply aloe vera to your scalp for SD.
-If you’re going to take supplements for it, talk to your doctor about it before taking it.
+Again, ask your doctor how to apply aloe vera to your scalp for seborrheic dermatitis hair loss.
 Make sure that you’re taking care of yourself by keeping the skin clean and washed.
+Also, eat well.

 Since the condition can end up weakening your hair roots, it is recommended that you have platelet-rich plasma (PRP) injections to help promote the growth of new hair while strengthening the existing hair.
 PRP injections are a great way to boost the natural health of your hair.